 Duties.
 The Faculty Honor System Advisory Committee shall have the following duties: providing advice when appropriate to the Undergraduate Attorney General and Graduate and Professional Attorney General regarding difficult academic charge decisions; communicating to student judicial officers information regarding faculty concerns or suggestions for improvement of the Honor System; assisting the student judicial officers with outreach and educational activities to involve academic departments and the greater campus community in discussion of issues of honor and integrity; assisting in the development of training materials for use in the Honor System; serving as a source of expertise and advice on educational sanctions; and such other duties as may be appropriate to bolster the effectiveness and smooth operation of the Honor System.

 Faculty Hearings Boards Panel.
-The Chair of the Faculty, in consultation with the Chair of the Committee on Student Conduct, shall establish a standing panel of at least 30 faculty members, whose interest and expertise qualifies them for service on University Hearings Boards charged with responsibilities to hear original or appellate matters pursuant to this Instrument.
-The faculty panel should be drawn from a cross-section of departments, disciplines, and ranks of faculty in order to provide a diverse and representative pool of faculty who are known and respected by their peers.
-Appointments to the faculty hearing board panel shall be for three years.
-All members of the Faculty Hearings Boards Panel shall be provided relevant training concerning the operation of the campus honor system and other related matters.
+The Chair of the Faculty, in consultation with the Chair of the Committee on Student Conduct, shall establish a standing panel of at least 50 faculty members, whose interest and expertise qualifies them for service on University Hearings Boards charged with responsibilities to hear original or appellate matters and on Honor Court panels as described in Section E.1.a. of this Instrument.
+The Faculty Hearings Boards Panel should be drawn from a cross-section of departments, disciplines, and ranks of faculty in order to provide a diverse and representative pool of faculty who are known and respected by their peers.
+Graduate students at the University who also act in undergraduate instructor roles are eligible for membership on the faculty panel.
+Appointments to the Faculty Hearings Board Panel shall be for three years.
+After selection, all members of the Faculty Hearings Boards Panel must meet the qualifications of Student Honor Court members as described in Section V.A.1.b.ii.1. shall be provided relevant training concerning the operation of the campus honor system and other related matters.

 Judicial Programs Officer.
 The Vice Chancellor for Student Affairs shall provide requisite resources and appoint necessary personnel to support the Honor System, including a Judicial Programs Officer who shall perform the following functions: